RubenAMtz/ai-sports-assistant/README.md

 ## Feedback

-- Please do not hesitate to leave feed back or share with us your videos so we can keep growing the data base and potentially improve the results: ruben.alvarezmartinez@ucdconnect.ie
+- Please do not hesitate to leave feed back or share with us your videos so we can keep growing the data base and potentially improve the results: rubenalvarez@pixail.ai